eahs/FBLAManager/README.md

 This mobile application was developed in C# using Visual Studio 2019 and the Xamarin Platform on Microsoft Windows.
-Contained within the competition submission is a folder named “CompiledApp” that contains a signed APK that was created for Android phones and emulators.
-Simply install the APK to your Android mobile device and run.
+Contained within the competition submission is a folder named “CompiledApp” that contains a signed APK that was created for Android and iOS phones and emulators.
+Simply install the APK to your mobile device and run.